abdellXC/MAKA/README.md

 **MAKA** is a modular, intelligent, and scalable **CRM–ERP platform** designed to centralize enterprise operations within a cloud-based and microservices architecture.
 It connects all business departments — CRM, HR, Accounting, Analytics — and integrates **AI-driven decision-making** with **real-time data synchronization**.

-> 💡 Inspired by Salesforce, Odoo & HubSpot — MAKA aims to bring Silicon Valley innovation to enterprise management.

 ---